Chance of a Lifetime (TV series): Format

 Three professional performers, usually singers, dancers or instrumentalists, competed.
 In the early version of the show, there were four contestants with the winner chosen by votes tallied by attendants in the audience.

 In the later version, the winner of the first half, determined by an audience applause meter, then competed against a returning champion in the second half.
 After both champion and challenger, in that order, have performed, the audience applause meter determines the champion, who receives $1000 cash, the opportunity to return the following week, and a week's engagement at a popular nightspot.

 Broadcast history

 John Reed King was the host of the 1950 version of the show, which debuted on ABC on September 20, 1950.
 Dennis James replaced King in 1952, and that version ended on August 20, 1953.
 King returned to host the DuMont version, which ran from September 11, 1953, to June 17, 1955.
-ABC then brought the show back from July 3, 1955, to June 23, 1956.
+The show moved to ABC on July 3, 1955, with Dennis James as host.
+It ran until June 23, 1956.
 In 1954, comedian Jonathan Winters made his TV debut on the DuMont version of the show.
-Also in 1954, Diahann Carroll appeared on the show as a contestant four weeks in a row.
+Also in 1954, Diahann Carroll appeared on the show as a contestant three weeks in a row.